-Develop additional strategic partnerships to address "the digital divide" unequal access to and understanding of digital technologies including devices, service, and reliable connectivity between communities
+• Develop additional strategic partnerships to address "the digital divide" by expanding access and literacy through community anchor organizations.

-- Partner with ConnectLA to capture federal funding to increase access to affordable digital service and devices and to promote digital literacy - Increase access to digital health services/telemedicine programs.
+- Partner with ConnectLA to capture federal funding to increase access to affordable digital service and devices and to promote digital literacy. - Increase access to digital health services/telemedicine programs. - Support reauthorization of FCC's Affordable Connectivity Program

-- Support and promote Louisiana's moving to the implementation phase of the Broadband Equity, Access, and Deployment (BEAD) program, a national grant program with a goal of connecting everyone in America with affordable, reliable, high-speed Internet service - Partner with ConnectLA and Advisory Board members on public awareness campaigns - Promote digital literacy, affordable service, and digital medicine programs - Support and promote the FCC Affordability Connectivity Program which allows eligible residents to apply for assistance for internet costs
+- Support and promote Louisiana's moving to the implementation phase of the Broadband Equity, Access, and Deployment (BEAD) program, a national grant program with a goal of connecting everyone in America with affordable, reliable, high-speed Internet service - Promote digital literacy, affordable service, and digital medicine programs